TracyLuu/memory-match/README.md

 ## Description

-A memory match built from HTML, CSS, and Javascript that is potato themed 🥔
+We are all potatoes.
+We come in different sizes, shapes, and personalities.
+Here's a memory match built from HTML, CSS, and Javascript for potatoes like you and me. 🥔

 ## Technologies Used